 Today there is a great variety in the occupations of the Mahanta.
-Those who are educated serve as physicians, politicians, government administrators, business persons and entertainers.
-Less educated Mahantas labor in the fields and work in factories.
+Those who are educated serve as physicians, politicians, government administrators, businesspersons and entertainers.
+Less educated Mahanta labor in the fields and work in factories.
 The primary languages of the Mahanta are Odia and Bengali.
-Educated Mahantas also speak Hindi and English.
+Educated Mahanta also speak Hindi and English.

-The Mahantas practice Hinduism, the ancient religion of India.
+The Mahant practice Hinduism, the ancient religion of India.
 They worship and serve the gods of the Hindu pantheon.
 They pay particular allegiance to Shiva, Durga, Hanuman and Vishnu.
-Hindus believe that by performing rituals and good works they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
-Mahantas visit Hindu temples and offer prayers, food, flowers, and incense to their gods.
+Hindus believe that by performing rituals and good works that they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
+The Mahant visit Hindu temples and offer prayers, food, flowers, and incense to their gods.
 There are many forms of Hinduism, each with its own deities and beliefs.

 The main yearly holidays of the Mahanta people are Holi, the festival of colors, Diwali, the festival of lights, Navratri, the celebration of autumn, and Rama Navami, Rama’s birthday.

 The Mahanta need to hear the life-changing message of Jesus Christ in a way they can understand.
 Different methods of sharing the gospel will have to be used depending upon the education level of the Mahanta person.
 Rural Mahanta would benefit by learning new job skills and in applying modern methods of agriculture to their farms.

 * Scripture Prayers for the Mahanta in Bangladesh.